turnermike/bitbucket-deployment-hook/README.md

 ## Remote Server Setup

-1. Clone your repo a directory up from the public directory.
+1. Clone your repo a level up from the public directory.
 SSH into the server and find the directory one up from the public html directory.
 Add a '.git' extension to the directory name so we know it's a git repo.

         $ git clone git@bitbucket.org:username/repo-name.git repo-name.git

 2. Create a directory within your public folder for the deployment script and then change into that new directory.
 Please navigate to your public html directory via command line.

+        $ cd yourname.com
         $ mkdir .deployment
         $ cd .deployment